jkingportfolio/ci_pp5_tick_it_react/README.md

 18. As a user, I can add a profile picture so that other members can easily recognize my tasks or comments.
 19. As a user, I can view the Home Page so that I can understand what the website is about, create an account or log in.
 20. As a user, I can display basic info on my profile page so that other members can learn more about me.
-21. As a user, I can search for tasks via a task bar so that I can specific tasks based on those keywords.
+21. As a user, I can search for tasks via a task list or search bar so that I can find specific tasks.
 22. As a user, I can fill in a contact form so that I can enquire about issues I may have regarding the app.
 23. As a user, I can receive feedback so that I can confirm whether the contact form submission was successful or not.
 24. As a user, I can scroll through the latest tasks on the app so that I can find new tasks to complete.